 You can Paint a TomatoBarrel

-Normally barrels are white, blue or black.
-They can be painted to look like a wooden barrel.
-We did, see it at our Sustainable Living Center in Lincoln City.
+Typically barrels are white, blue, or black.
+They can be painted to look like a wooden barrels.
+We did see it at our Sustainable Living Center in Lincoln City.